-A single storey extension is a huge investment so make sure spend time planning thoroughly consider the various options in terms of style and design.
+A single storey extension is a huge investment so make sure to spend time planning thoroughly and consider the various options in terms of style and design.

-Lastly, make sure you work with a builder who has been recommended and you have seen their work.
+Lastly, only work with a builder who has been recommended and you have seen their work.
 A good builder will make a huge difference to the quality of the project and also your working relationship throughout the build.

 If you are thinking about a single storey extension in the near future and need some help finding an architect or designer, we can match you with the most suitable ones for your project.